unforswearing/dued/help.md

 <BR>
 ###Known Issues

 1. Different date formatting. `dued` currently does not allow for any changes in the way the dates are formatted.
-However, since the formatting is all done via `sed`/`bash`, you could adjust the script to suit your needs ([you can find a few suggestions here](http://scriptogr.am/unforswearing/post/future-dates)).
+However, since the formatting is all done via `sed`/`bash`, you could adjust the script to suit your needs (you can find a few suggestions [toward the bottom of this post](http://scriptogr.am/unforswearing/post/future-dates)).

 2. `dued` occasionally gets weird with dates that are more than 20 days in the future. `30` and `90` seem to cause a lot of issues with the output.